lemuelkumarga/titanic/README.md

 the disaster.
 Some of these include: Which part of the ship was most damaged?
 What was the evacuation process of the passengers?
-Using data containing the personal details and disaster outcomes (survival/lost) of passengers, we will aim to answer the following set of questions.
+Using data containing the personal details and disaster outcomes (survival/lost) of passengers, we aim to <b>discover the various factors affecting the survival likelihood of passengers.</b>

 <span class="color-1-text">FYI: This problem was posed as an
 introductory challenge in